 Employee misclassification is a complex issue with significant legal and financial consequences for US companies.
-It is crucial for employers to understand the guidelines set forth by the Department of Labor and properly classify their workers to avoid potential legal and financial issues.
-Correctly classifying workers also ensures that employees receive the benefits and entitlements they are entitled to, such as health insurance, unemployment benefits, and overtime pay.
+Employers must follow Department of Labor rules and correctly categorize workers to prevent legal and financial problems.
+Properly categorizing workers guarantees they get the benefits they deserve, like health insurance, unemployment benefits, and overtime pay.

 Classification hole-in-one with Playroll